Peer reviewer: Javier San Martín, Chief, Gastroenterology and Endoscopy, Sanatorio Cantegril, Av. Roosevelt y P 13, Punta del Este 20100, Uruguay

 Before ESD, residual feces and liquid are removed from the entire colon even if the tumor is located at the rectum.
 The ESD procedure should be abandoned if the residual feces can not be removed enough.
 Residual feces prevent smooth submucosal dissection.
 Moreover, it is essential to remove residual feces in order to prevent the outflow of feces into the abdomen in the case of perforation.

 The border of the tumor is observed carefully by applying indigo carmine dye.
 It is generally unnecessary to make placement of borders by coagulation because in the majority of cases, the borders of the tumor are clearly visible.
 Injection into the submucosa for its elevation is performed with a 23-25 gauge needle (TOP Co., Tokyo, Japan) after observation of the border of the tumor.
 Then, a mucosal incision is taken.
 An initial complete circumferential incision or a partial circumferential incision is made according to the institution’s procedure and the lesion’s characteristics, as reported previously (Figure 2A and B)[8,12].
 In initial complete circumferential incision, injection of hyaluronic acid solution into the submucosa is performed from the oral edge of the tumor.
 A mucosal incision is made after adequate elevation of the submucosa is obtained.
 Simultaneously, an incision up to the deep submucosa is made.
 Then the solution is injected into the anal edge of the tumor and the mucosal incision is made.
 Thus, a mucosal incision is made all around the tumor.
 On the other hand, in partial circumferential incision, the anal side of the tumor is the first to be incised after the injection of hyaluronic acid solution for submucosal elevation.
 Both types of mucosal incisions are performed with the endocut mode (e.g. Output 40W, effect 2 in ICC200; or endocut I, effect 2, duration 2, interval 1 in VIO300D).
 However, each incision has its own merits and demerits.

 In initial complete circumferential incision, leakage of injection fluid can easily occur following which submucosal elevation cannot be obtained.
-Moreover, injection of the fluid into the oral side of the tumor causes the position of the tumor to be perpendicular to the endoscope (Figure and ).
+Moreover, injection of the fluid into the oral side of the tumor causes the position of the tumor to be perpendicular to the endoscope (Figure 3A and B).
 This makes submucosal dissection difficult.
 In addition, the uncut residual mucosa on the oral side pulls the tumor upward (Figure 4A); however, this substance caused by the residual mucosa is lost in initial complete circumferential incision, and the tumor becomes perpendicular to the endoscope (Figure 4B).
 These factors are experienced frequently in tumors whose size is less than 50 mm.
 In partial circumferential incision, higher elevation of the submucosa can be maintained because the uncut residual mucosa on the oral side of the tumor prevents the leakage of injected fluid.
 However, in partial circumferential mucosal incision, it is sometimes difficult to resect the residual mucosa on the oral side owing to the presence of the partially resected tumor.
 Thus, each type of mucosal incision has its own merits and demerits; the type of incision to be used should be decided according to the tumor size, location of the tumor, and types of knives being used.
 In our institution, partial circumferential incision is performed for tumors measuring less than 50 mm or for which fluid injection into the tumor’s oral side would likely negatively influence the position of the tumor.

 After mucosal and submucosal incisions are made around the tumor, the submucosa below the tumor is dissected from the anal side of the tumor.
 Dissection of the submucosa is performed using the Endocut (e.g. Output 40W, effect 2 in ICC200; endocut I, effect 2, duration 2, interval 1 in VIO300D) or the coagulation mode (e.g. Forced coagulation, Output 40W in ICC200 or Forced coagulation, Output 40W, effect 3 in VIO300D).
 To achieve submucosal elevation, the glycerin solution or the mixture of hyaluronic acid solution and glycerin solution is injected with the injection needle or knife with the function of injection, as appropriate.
 Then continuing to dissect with prevention of perforation and hemorrhage, en bloc resection of the tumor is performed.

 Perforation following ESD for colorectal tumors can be fatal because peritonitis caused by colorectal bacteria and feces is known to be more severe than peritonitis occurring after gastric perforation.